 Drive through the fields of Sugar Cane, Banana Plantations and pop into the lush rainforests of Far North Queensland for a magical experience like no other.
 Find yourself a hidden gem of Australia, filled with surprises and beauty!
 Pack a picnic and get ready to explore a fairytale paradise.
-This heritage-listed, hidden Spanish Castle is truely extraordinary.
+This heritage-listed, hidden Spanish Castle in Cairns is truely extraordinary.
 It's no wonder Paronella Park is Cairns No.1 must-see attraction!

 Opening Hours: 9am - 7:30pm every day